 Can I eat dragon fruit while pregnant?

 Rinse the dragon fruit skin thoroughly under running tap water.

-Common Questions About dragon fruit in Pregnant
+Common Questions About dragon fruit While Pregnant

+Can I eat dragon fruit while pregnant?